 Q & A with Bex Dawkes

-Meet Bex Dawes, the Marketing Coordinator at Whitewater Ski Resort.
+Meet Bex Dawkes, the Marketing Supervisor at Whitewater Ski Resort.
 Originally from Worcestershire, England, Bex completed degrees in Geology and Sustainable Development, before working for a Ski Tour Operator in the French Alps and then eventually moving into the world of communications.
 She chased the mountains out to British Columbia in September 2018 and quickly found a home in Nelson and at Whitewater Ski Resort.
 She’s passionate about environmental issues and spending time in the outdoors, so will most often be found on a bike, in a boat, or strapped to a snowboard.
 We sat down with Bex to learn more about her role at Whitewater Ski Resort and what to expect for the 2019/2020 winter season!

 How did you come about working at Whitewater Ski Resort?